-The Country Development Service represents an opportunity for members and potential members of the ERYICA network to apply for financial and technical support from ERYICA to develop or implement capacity-building activities in the field of youth information and counselling.
+The Youth Information Development Fund represents an opportunity for members and potential members of the ERYICA network to apply for financial and technical support from ERYICA to develop or implement capacity-building activities in the field of youth information and counselling.

 Its aims are: